SUBJECTS — U.S. 1945 – Current & the Press; the Law; Civics;

 [This question is also a preview of the final exercise of this Learning Guide.]
 They both involve a violation of law.
 They are both public and out in the open, and most whistleblowers are willing to face the government prosecution and defend themselves in court.
-Edward Snowden has, so far, accepted exile rather than face prosecution.
+Edward Snowden has chosen exile and to swear allegiance to Russia, rather than face prosecution.
 In that sense, he is not a classic whistleblower.

 8. It has been said that one of the goals of a terrorist is to make you different from the person you want to be.
 This also works on a societal scale: one of the goals of a terrorist is to make a society different than what its people want it to be.
 What is meant by that?

 On a personal level, terrorist acts make us angry and vengeful.
 This is not a good state for anyone to be in.
 It can lead to actions that we later regret.
 On a societal level a major goal of the U.S. and other Western Democracies has been to create open, inclusive, tolerant, and ethical societies governed by the rule of law.
 To the extent that the government and society mobilize to fight a terrorist threat, those values tend to be sacrificed in order to enhance security.
 The U.S. torture program and the imprisonment of suspected terrorists without trial for decades at the Guantanamo bay detention facility are examples.

 9. Whistleblowers usually have mixed motives for what they do.
 Should there be a “purity of motive test” for whistleblowers?
 One of the arguments often made against whistleblowers is that their motives are selfish and that they don’t act for the public interest but rather for their own personal reasons or for some type of personal gain.
 Comment on the following statement relating to John Kiriakou who claims that he made his disclosures about the torture program in an attempt to protect the CIA from being singled out for blame when the torture program had been approved by the White House and government lawyers.
 However, the press played up the interview as the first admission by a former CIA operative that the U.S. had been torturing terror suspects.
 Also, soon after the interview in which Kiriakou discussed the enhanced interrogation program, ABC News, which had aired the interview, offered Kiriakou a consulting contract worth several thousand dollars a month.
 In your response, comment on the following passage from an article in a well-respected magazine: